Dating back to more than 4000 BC, traditional Chinese artwork is one of the oldest styles of art to ever exist.

 In traditional Chinese culture, nature was seen as a manifestation of a higher power.
 So to paint landscapes and other facets of nature was to recognise and respect the power from outside humans.

-Landscapes in this style were usually monochromatic to evoke more atmosphere and used a similar technique to that of calligraphy.
+Landscapes in this style were typically monochromatic to evoke more atmosphere and used a similar technique to that of calligraphy.
 Often, they were created with a brush dipped in black ink and painted onto paper or silk and affixed to scrolls.

 Interestingly, landscape paintings were often based on how the environment was perceived by the artist, not an exact replica of what they saw.